kel151/1stmilestoneproject/README.md

 ![Code Verifier Test](assets/img/cvtest.PNG)

 ## Deployment
 The site is hosted on GitHub pages, deployed directly using the master branch.
 The deplyed site updates automatically when new commits are made and then pushed from VSCode.
-To deploy the site correctly, the landing page must be named index.html.
+To deploy the site correctly, the landing page must be named 'index.html'.

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/kel151/1stmilestoneproject.git into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Colour-blindness research sources:
 Tuchkov, I. 2018. http://www.garethbotha.com/color-blindness-usability-testing/.
 Accessed: November 5th 2019.<p>